daniel-wrench/snap-research-template/workshop_guide.md

 ### What is reproducible research?

+See here for general principles: https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005510

 -   A.K.A. open science, sustainable software
 -   Ensures collaboration, longevity, and transparency.
 -   Key pillars: version control, environments, structure.
 -   Demo: A messy vs. well-structured research project.
 -   What won't we be covering?
     -   Containers
+    -   Pull requests and other intermediate/advanced aspects of Git
     -   Object-oriented programming
     -   Testing, `__init__.py` files, and other aspects of creating a piece of "software" (i.e. R/Python library/package)
--   Instead, we are focusing on creating a reproducible **data pipeline**, as one would encounter in a scientific analysis and would typically (but not necessarily) be limited to step-by-step, functional-style programming.
+-   Instead, **we are focusing on creating a reproducible data pipeline**, as one would encounter in a scientific analysis and would typically (but not necessarily) be limited to step-by-step, functional-style programming.

 ### Summary of workshop

+We will cover
+- downloading a repository from GitHub
+- a good code repository structure
+- using version control with Git
+- using virtual environments

+We will
+1. Clone my repo **as template, giving your own name**.
+Note structure and mention initialising locally
+3. Download some data - can we commit it? *Importance of describing or having script about how to access*
+4. Plot that data from scripts/
+5. Run from the terminal
+6. Commit
+7. Push
+7. Make a change
+8. Commit
+9. Undo that change
+10. Set-up virtual environment
+11. Talk about benefit of this set-up when working on HPC, demo with my code. (push and pulling)

 ### Prerequisites